LovelaceAcademy/CardanoDevBox/README.md

 # Cardano Dev Box

 ## Goals
-Provision a SSH'able dev box in the cloud that is ready for Cardano development
+Provision a SSH'able dev box in the cloud that is ready for Cardano development.
+This is one of the approaches as described in the guide [Lovelace Academy - Getting Started - Running a Full Cardano Node](https://learn.lovelace.academy/getting-started/running-a-full-node/).

 ## Prerequisites
  - **Azure CLI** [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-windows?view=azure-cli-latest#install-or-update)